microsoft/FluidFramework/.changeset/deep-plums-call.md

 "@fluidframework/core-interfaces": minor
 ---

-Removed ITelemetryProperties, TelemetryEventCategory, TelemetryEventPropertyType, and ITaggedTelemetryPropertyType
+core-interfaces: Removed ITelemetryProperties, TelemetryEventCategory, TelemetryEventPropertyType, and ITaggedTelemetryPropertyType

 The `ITelemetryProperties` interface was deprecated and has been removed.
 Use the identical `ITelemetryBaseProperties` instead.